madewulf/MigrationsMap.net/README.md

 MigrationsMap.net
 =================

-This is the code of the site [http://migrationsmap.net](http://migrationsmap.net), including the scripts used to generate the JSON data files.
+This is the code of the site [http://madewulf.github.io/MigrationsMap.net/#/USA/arrivals](http://madewulf.github.io/MigrationsMap.net/#/USA/arrivals) (previously at: [http://migrationsmap.net](http://migrationsmap.net)), including the scripts used to generate the JSON data files.

 The code is under MIT license.